Martin1887/oxigen/README.md

 * Customizable age unfitness of individuals, with no unfitness, linear and cuadratic unfitness with threshold according to generations of the individual built-in (you can implement your own age functions via the `Age` trait).
 * Accumulated `Roulette`, `Tournaments` and `Cup` built-in selection functions (you can implement your own selection functions via the `Selection` trait).
 * `SingleCrossPoint` built-in crossover function (you can implement your own crossover function via the `Crossover` trait).
-* `Worst` built-in survival pressure function (the worst individuals are killed until reach the original population size).
+* `Worst` built-in survival pressure function (the worst individuals are killed until reaching the original population size).
 You can implement your own survival pressure functions via the `SurvivalPressure` trait.
 * `SolutionFound`, `Generation` and `Progress` built-in stop criteria (you can implement your own stop criteria via the `StopCriterion` trait).
 * `Genotype` trait to define the genotype of your genetic algorithm.
 Whatever struct can implement the `Genotype` trait under the following restrictions:
     - It has a `iter` function that returns a `use std::slice::Iter` over its genes.
     - It has a 'into_iter' function that consumes the individual and returns a ' use std::vec::IntoIter' over its genes.
     - It implements `FromIterator` over its genes type, `Display`, `Clone`, `Send` and `Sync`.
     - It has functions to `generate` a random individual, to `mutate` an individual, to get the `fitness` of an individual and to know if and individual `is_solution` of the problem.
+* Individual's fitness is cached to not do unnecessary recomputations (this can be disabled with `.cache_fitness(false)` if your fitness function is stochastic and so you need to recompute fitness in each generation).
+* Progress statistics can be configured to be printed every certain number of generations to a file.
+* Population individuals with their fitnesses can be configured to be printed every certain number of generations to a file.

 ## Usage